 There is a known link between radiation exposure and breast cancer.
-If you are concerned about low level radiation, you may be interested in a new bra called the Demron®.
+According to Dr. Mark Kohout, if you are concerned about low level radiation, you may be interested in a new bra called the Demron®.
 The bra is meant for healthy women with a history of breast cancer in the family, frequent flyers, and women frequently exposed to hospital radiation technologies.
 The Demron® bra is marketed to limit your risk in these situations.
 It’s designed by Radiation Shield Technologies with a fabric technology developed for nuclear hazmat suits.
 The recently designed special bras are made to help reduce radiation exposure and breast cancer risk in the average women.

 I want to touch on breast cancer awareness today as part of our commitment to women’s health issues in the month of March.
 Today is Triple Negative Breast Cancer Awareness Day.
 Triple Negative Breast Cancer is a rare, aggressive subtype of breast cancer that affects younger women who have not yet begun menopause.

 A woman is diagnosed with it when the three “receptors” known to cause most breast cancers: estrogen, progesterone and human epidermal growth factor receptor 2 (HER2) are absent.
 Since none of these receptors are found this type of cancer is known as Triple Negative.
 Triple Negative breast cancer is usually responsive to chemotherapy but not radiation.
-It can also be very aggressive, and more likely to recur than other kinds of breast cancer.
+It can also be very aggressive, and more likely to recur than other kinds of breast cancer and women may have end up appealing to a Phoenix Breast Reconstruction, to fix it.

 If you have a higher risk of breast cancer, or have had a family member with Triple Negative breast cancer, you may be interested in the Demron® bra that claims it reduces radiation exposure and breast cancer risk in the average women.